Bali Ecovillage Tour

 Pack light, breathable clothing that dries quickly, along with a good rain jacket or poncho for afternoon showers.
 Bring comfortable walking shoes, water-friendly sandals, and modest attire for temple visits.
 Don’t forget sunscreen, insect repellent, and a reusable water bottle—plus a dry bag to keep electronics safe from sudden downpours.

-Get to know your experienced guide in Bali.
+Get to know your experienced team in Bali.

 Kavitha Urvasie Selvaraj